 twitter.com then your network could only resolve or understand it if the

-hosts file in the computer already had a record of its IP address mapped to that domain.
-So you see the network admins used to literally update huge chunks of such records, make a central database of it and other devices would download them as
+twitter.com.
+So the network admins used to literally update huge chunks of such records, make a central database of it and other connected devices would download them as

-hosts files from hundreds to 10 lines of records.
+hosts files from hundreds to around 10 lines of records.

 All popular OS like Windows, MacOS and Linux have a text file within their system folders called